Xilinx/brevitas/docs/dev/_sources/user_guide/compile.rst.txt

 * Although we investigated some use cases when compiling quantizers, we did not test all possible combinations

 * We definitely tested very few compile + PTQ cases

+* Some torch versions might have compile regressions

 FAQ